Supporting Neurodivergent Learners: Evidence-Based Handwriting Strategies

 While occupational therapists are not handwriting teachers, it is entirely within our scope to support learners in acquiring writing skills.
 That may look or feel similar, but it is very different from teaching a student (who has never been instructed) to write.
 Our job is to support the student’s performance and participation in the occupation of writing by hand.

 Students with ADHD learn best from structured and explicit instruction.
-This post will provide the reader with evidence-based interventions that I use to support, differentiate and make explicit some of the more implicit expectations found in the common handwriting curriculum used in many classrooms today.
+This post will provide the reader with evidence-based interventions that ate used to support, differentiate and make explicit some of the more implicit expectations found in the common handwriting curriculum used in many classrooms today.
 The strategies align with educational best practices, best practices for students with ADHD, and best practices for school-based occupational therapy.

 Top Ten Handwriting Practice Supports for Students with ADHD